How to Install Python 3.12 on Ubuntu

 cd Python-${PY312_VERSION}

-If the discovery command cannot reach python.org (for example, on air-gapped hosts), check the Python.org downloads page for the latest 3.12.x maintenance release and substitute that version manually in the URLs and filenames.
+If the discovery command cannot reach python.org (for example, on air-gapped hosts), check the Python.org downloads page for the latest 3.12.x maintenance release and substitute that version manually in the URLs.
+You can verify the SHA256 checksum on the downloads page as a fallback if GPG verification fails.

 Install Build Dependencies